cafetero30/Rogue-final/README.md

 # 4. How to play
 To find out which keys to use: h \
 To move the hero these are the basic keys: z,q,s,d \
+To move diagonally: a, e, w, x \
 For a full description of the game state: i \
 To use equipment: u \
 To destroy equipment from the inventory: t \